DrK-Lo/lotterhoslabprotocols/ShippingHazMat.md

 ### 3)	Packing the shipping box:

-*Do not use FedEx boxes, envelopes, sleeves or other non-rigid mailers for liquids; you will need a sturdy container, such as a cardboard box, that is at least 100x100 mm or 4x4 in.*
+*Do not use FedEx boxes, envelopes, sleeves or other non-rigid mailers for liquids; you will need a sturdy container, such as a cardboard box, that is at least 100 x 100 mm or 4 x 4 in.*

 #### What goes inside the box:

 a)	Your packed vials;

-b)	Ethanol MSDS;
+b)	MSDS, if applicable (for ethanol, in this example);

 c)	A copy of the letter/statement listed items 2 b) and 2 c).